-The project had originally intending for funding allocation to be decided through in-person Community Voting Events, however this has not been possible in Rounds 1 and 2 in light of the coronavirus (COVID-19) pandemic.
+The project had originally intended for funding allocation to be decided through in-person Community Voting Events, however this has not been possible in Rounds 1 and 2 in light of the coronavirus (COVID-19) pandemic.

 An online Community Voting Survey was considered as a fair alternative way for members of the public to have the opportunity to cast their vote, also ensuring that applicant organisations do not have to wait many more months for a decision.

 It is recognised that moving to an online Community Voting process does have some drawbacks, with some local people potentially not able to access the internet.
-If you are aware of anyone who would like to cast their vote but does not have computer or internet access, please contact Cornerstone House Centre and a telephone or postal Survey response can be organised.
+If you are aware of anyone who would like to cast their vote but does not have a computer or internet access, please contact Cornerstone House Centre and a telephone or postal Survey response can be organised.

 The deadline for submission of the online Community Voting Survey is Wednesday 6 January 2021 at 12noon.
 It is planned that Survey results will be publicly made available towards the end of January 2021, with funds to be distributed to successful applicant organisations by Monday 1 February 2021.